Pix3lexe/dotfiles/README.md

 # Pix3lexe dotfiles

 Welcome to my dotfiles repository!
 This repository contains the configuration files (dotfiles) I use to set up and customize my development environment.
-These dotfiles are modular and managed using **GNU Stow** for efficient deployment.
+These dotfiles are modular and managed using **GNU Stow** for easy deployment.

 ---